ericrogler/Green-Book/Z022_Action_Plan_Day_1.md

 - List of software and other tools you need for class on the first day
 - N95 and KN95 (or higher grade) masks

 This is a large list, but think of it like climbing a plateau.
 It is steep initially, but once you reach the top it flattens out and is easier to traverse.

+You may be climbing up a short plateau as well, and not even need all these items.
+You may need even more than what's listed here.
+The situation depends on a case-by-case basis.

 There are some parts I'll go more into depth on which aren't as obvious.

 ### Syllabus
 This is important information for the student to know about in your class.
 Depending on student demographics, this can be either simple or more complex in design.